-There are several reasons your doctor might try these drugs to treat your Crohn's:
+There are several reasons your doctor might want you to try immune system drugs to treat your Crohn's:

-Keep flares away: These drugs can help keep your Crohn's symptoms from coming back.
+To keep flares away.
+Immune system drugs can help keep your Crohn's symptoms from coming back.
 It may take up to 3 months before they take effect.

-Treat a fistula: This type of sore forms a tunnel that goes from one part of your intestine to another.
-It can also go from your digestive system to nearby areas like your bladder, vagina, anus, or skin.
+To treat a fistula.
+This type of abnormal connection can go from one part of your intestine to another.
+It can also go from your digestive system to places like your bladder, vagina, anus, or skin.

-If you’re having a flare, the doctor might combine one of these drugs with steroids to speed up treatment and curb side effects.
+If you’re having a flare, the doctor might combine one of these drugs with steroids to speed up treatment and ease your symptoms.

 Which Drugs Are They?

-You may hear your doctor refer to one type, an immunomodulator.
+You may hear your doctor refer to one type: immunomodulators.
 These affect your entire body, not just your gut.

 Some common ones are:

-Azathioprine and mercaptopurine may be used to keep flare-ups at bay.
-But they may take months to start working.
+Azathioprine and mercaptopurine can help keep flare-ups at bay.
+But they may take months to work.
 You might a need a faster-acting drug like a steroid until they do.
-Their side effects include nausea, vomiting, and less resistance to infection.

 Methotrexate can help when steroids or other drugs don’t work anymore.
 Its side effects include: